 Yes the attacks were bad from then until the end of 1989.
 But starting in 1990, when I was stationed in Germany, they became intolerable.
 Starting around January 7th every year, I would have between 5-10 attacks every day where I was unable to do anything else (bad if you’re in the infantry), all the way through until the end of June.

 One captain, who once told me he caused a Russian fighter jet to crash by throwing his helmet up into the air, ordered me on one occasion to stop rubbing my eyes.
 Tee-hee.

-So I was sent to the ‘hospital’, where soldiers are trained to perform, like, medical stuff, to be tested for allergies.
+So I was sent to the ‘hospital’, where common soldiers are trained to perform, like, medical stuff, like for example test me for allergies.
 Fortunately, I had a real doctor to perform the test, and he informed me that I was allergic to ALL European tree pollen.
 At least I knew what was what.

 He started me on Desensitization Therapy, where you’re injected small doses of the pollens you’re allergic too and thereby acclimated to that which causes so much misery.
 Thinking back on it now, it seems kind of odd that this therapy was supposed to work by exposing the patient to MORE of what clearly harms him, but, to be fair, the procedure did lead to a mild lessening of my woes.